JawboneHealth/cookiecutter-jhhmicroservice/README.md

 project_name | Human readable name of your microservice project_slug | Machine-friendly version of project_name (directories/code/etc. will use this)
-app_name | Importable name of your app (should differ from project_slug) use_sqlalchemy | True/False whether to include SQLAlchemy modules/code for MariaDB
-database | Name of the primary database use_alembic | True/False whether to include Alembic modules/code for MariaDB schema migrations
+app_name | Importable name of your app (should differ from project_slug) dc_port | Port that will appear in the docker-compose.yml for the local environment use_sqlalchemy | True/False whether to include SQLAlchemy modules/code for MariaDB database | Name of the primary database use_alembic | True/False whether to include Alembic modules/code for MariaDB schema migrations